Kourtney Kardashian Laughs During ‘Pancake War’ With Kendall Jenner

 Meanwhile, Kim Kardashian and Kanye West’s home was also in major danger on Friday night.
 The reality star revealed that she was informed that the fire had reached her property, but that it was being contained away from her multi-million dollar mansion for the time being.

-The fire also reached Kendall’s father Caitlyn Jenner’s home on Friday, and reports suggested that her Malibu estate had been reduced to ashes.
+The fire also reached Caitlyn Jenner’s home on Friday, and reports suggested that her Malibu estate had been reduced to ashes.
 However, the house just narrowly missed the flames.

-Fans can see more of Kourtney Kardashian and Kendall Jenner when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Kourtney Kardashian and Kendall Jenner when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.